what’s in a Notes app? (whimsy)

-I imagine it was first used purely as a legitimate, no-frills notebook — passwords, addresses, what-have-you — and my own has a bit of that too, of course.
-To-do lists, gift ideas for friends’ birthdays, scans of documents and polaroid pictures.
-But, as most people my age would attest to, the vast majority of anyone’s Notes these days is taken up by extremely unnecessary entries.
-For me, it’s a lot of drive-thru coffee orders, logs of my dreams, memorable one-liners, and notes to pass to my friends if we’re somewhere too loud (or too quiet) to say them out loud…
+I imagine, when it was first launched with the original iPhone in 2007, the Notes app was mostly used as a legitimate, no-frills notebook — passwords, addresses, what-have-you.
+Mine still has some of that too, of course: to-do lists, gift ideas for friends’ birthdays, scans of documents and polaroids, etc. etc. But these days the Notes app seems to function more like a jumbled commonplace book than anything else, where scans of your birth certificate hold the same weight as inane midnight musings and unsent text message drafts.
+Much of my own Notes are drive-thru coffee orders, logs of my dreams, somewhat memorable one-liners, and notes to pass to my friends if we’re somewhere too loud (or too quiet) to say them out loud.

 I love the Notes app.
-If you were to ask any teenager or twenty-something for the password to their phone, I think you’d be able to find out the most about them from (a) their camera roll, and (b) their Notes app.
-Maybe their saved alarms on the Clock app, too, but that’s a topic for another time.
-The point is: the Notes app is the window to the soul.
+I think if you were to ask any teenager or twenty-something for the password to their phone, you’d probably be able to find out the most about them from (a) their camera roll, and (b) their Notes app.
+Maybe their saved alarms on the Clock app, too, actually.
+But the point is: the Notes app is the window to the soul.
 Or something.

 I have 1,694 entries in my Notes (somehow), and they take up 1.27GB of storage on my phone.
-That’s a lot.
-This selection of screenshots is not nearly all of them, or even the most exciting, I’m sad to say.
+That’s kind of a lot.
+This selection of screenshots is not nearly all of them, or even the most exciting.
 But it is a fun little collage of notes/thoughts/numbered lists through time, and I hope it makes for a fun skimming experience.

 I’m very sorry for the horrific formatting.
 I cannot figure out how to make it look remotely nice or intentional.